-The fact that one can recognize features from his Chinese background which, at the same time, are gracefully combined with strong Western allure is undoubtedly the result of his upbringing and education in China and the international 'European' experience and inspiration he has gained since 1990, when he moved to the Netherlands; where he eventually settled with his wife Lu Luo, also an artist.
-Even after many years of residence in Europe, Zhuang still holds his studio in Beijing, China, where he returns a couple of times a year to work, collect new materials and to get inspiration.
+In Zhuang Hong Yi's work, one can recognize features from his Chinese background, thoughtfully combined with an in-depth knowledge of Western contemporary art.
+This is the result of his upbringing and education in China and the international 'European' experience he has gained since 1990, when he moved to the Netherlands and eventually settled with his wife Lu Luo, also an artist.
+Even after many years of residence in Europe, Zhuang still holds his studio in Beijing, China, where he returns a couple of times a year to work, collect new materials and to find inspiration.